Article Translations: (Spanish)

 - dry winter air with little moisture

-- other things that can irritate your skin, such as contact with scratchy fabrics (like wool) or dust mites in your bedsheets
+- other things that can irritate your skin, like scratchy fabrics (like wool)

 How Do I Know If I Have Eczema?

-If you have a rash, don't panic!
-Most rashes go away.
-But if you have eczema, the rash may go away at first — and then it comes back again and again.
+If you have eczema, the rash may go away at first.
+But then it comes back again and again.

-You may need some moisturizing lotion or cream to control the dryness and itchiness.
-Some people need stronger medicines called corticosteroids.
-Steroid ointment or cream is rubbed on your skin to help calm the inflammation.
-Your doctor might suggest you try an antihistamine, a medicine that comes in pill or liquid form, to help control the itching.
-And if all that scratching leads to an infection, you may need an antibiotic.
+Your doctor might suggest you try an antihistamine, a medicine that's either a pill to swallow or a liquid.
+It can help control the itching and help you sleep at night.
+If all that scratching leads to an infection, you may need an antibiotic.
 None of these eczema medicines will cure you forever, but they can help make your skin more comfortable and less red.